pfy/ga_realtime_nagios/README.md

 	REALTIMEVISITORS OK - activeVisitors is 266 | activeVisitors=266;;;0

-Copy `ga_realtime` to the nagios3 plugin directory.
+Move `ga_realtime.py` to the nagios3 plugin directory.
 In Debian Based Systems, this is: `/usr/lib/nagios/plugins`

 Make an entry in the nagios3 commands file `/etc/nagios3/commands.cfg`